dangpg/BikeVR-Sensor-Controller/README.md

     exit 0

-Edit the path if you saved the project under another file location.
+Edit by typing `sudo nano /etc/rc.local` and feel free to modify the path if you saved the project under another file location.

 Use `sudo ps -ax | grep python` to display all running Python applications.